1. Purpose of policy

 4.8 The University is responsible for providing relevant comprehensive research skills training opportunities for candidates undertaking a HDR.

 4.9 The University equally protects and promotes candidates rights and responsibilities.
-Candidates who are dissatisfied with the outcome of any aspect of their HDR candidature should lodge their concern in accordance with the Student Grievance Resolution – Governing Policy or the Research Misconduct Allegations and Investigation – Procedures.
+Candidates who are dissatisfied with the outcome of any aspect of their HDR candidature should lodge their concern in accordance with the Student Grievance Resolution – Governing Policy.

 4.10 Policy on higher degree research is consistent with the principles of the University Quality and Standards Framework.

 4.11 Candidates will have ownership of intellectual property directly related to their research project or creative work, unless other arrangements have been mutually agreed in advance by the candidate and the University.

 5. Structure of higher degrees by research

 5.1 Doctoral degrees

 Doctoral degrees offered by this University meet the Australian Qualifications Framework specifications at Level 10.
 USC’s doctoral degrees are research degrees that require the candidate to make a substantial original contribution to knowledge through research, scholarship and investigation in one or more fields of learning.

 5.2 Research master degrees